Deadlines & Thesis Submission

 Electronic Thesis & Dissertation Submission

 Electronic Theses and Dissertations (ETDs) are theses or dissertations prepared as text-based PDF files.
 ETDs can contain non-text elements such as sound, video, and hypertext links.
-ETDs are available through U of T UMI ETD site, the University's digital library repository, and also released to the world-wide web with priority in many search engines, enabling scholars worldwide to locate, search, and download U of T's ETDs.
+ETDs are available through ProQuest digital library repository and are also released to the world-wide web with priority in many search engines, enabling scholars worldwide to locate, search, and download U of T's ETDs.
 Step-by-step instructions on how to format and submit your ETD documents to U of T UMI Submission Site are available at http://www.sgs.utoronto.ca/currentstudents/Pages/Producing-Your-Thesis.aspx

 Before submitting your ETD, please read and complete the steps outlined below.
 This checklist is designed to walk you through all the necessary steps for completing and submitting your ETD.